magyarb/is-react/README.md

+Complete Barcode reader in react.
 Works with 1D and 2D codes.
 Need to copy JOB-master into the node-modules directory.